gtfotis/gtfotis/README.md

-My name is otis and I'm an eight pound, six ounce, newborn baby dev :)
+Hey there, my name is otis and I'm an eight pound, six ounce, newborn baby dev :)

 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2].